 Taking corrective action: Several rounds of discussions, guided by IUCN expert reviewers, were held on the rationale and means of verification provided per indicator.
-Continued engagement.
-A new agenda of research and development work has emerged, including dialogues around NbS criteria and indicators with stakeholders in Zanzibar and local communities.
+With continued engagement, a new agenda of research and development work has emerged, including dialogues around NbS criteria and indicators with stakeholders in Zanzibar and local communities.
 The intent is that this will contribute to a future roadmap for Zanzibar and a framework for regular self-evaluation.